 Integer.
 Specifies which sample to use as input from the QDNAseq-object.
-Re-
+Required when using a QDNAseq-object as template.
+Default = FALSE

 Logical.
-When TRUE, segment break points from the input template are re-
+When TRUE, segment break points from the input template are regetadjustedsegments 11

 An alternative would be 'median'.
 Default = 'mean'